AncientEntity/LD54-TinyFactory/README.md

 Swap Block: 1/2/3

 ## Installation
-Fairly simple, just download the code and run main.py I have a windows compiled version on the [Ludum Dare page](https://ldjam.com/events/ludum-dare/54/tiny-factory) if that's more your thing!
+Fairly simple, just download the code and run main.py (assuming you have python 3.X and pygame installed) I have a windows compiled version on the [Ludum Dare page](https://ldjam.com/events/ludum-dare/54/tiny-factory) if that's more your thing!

 ## Gifs